ethyca/fides/docs/fides/docs/guides/complex_fields.md

 ```

 ### Reference an array

-Generally, reference an array field as if it is any other field.
-You cannot currently reference a specific index in an array field,
+Reference an array field as if it is any other field.
+You cannot currently reference a specific index in an array field, but Fides will search an array field for matches.
-but you can point a field to an array field, and we would search for matches within that array.

 In this example, `mydatabase:flights.plane` is an integer field that will be used to lookup records that match an integer
 in the `mydatabase:aircraft.planes` array.